Post 16 Options: Technical learning

 CareerWave is using the term ‘technical learning’ to describe all learning linked to jobs or a wider industry.

-The way we see it, technical is the alternative to the pure academic option of A-Levels.
+The way we see it, technical learning is the main alternative to the academic pathway (i.e., GCSE and A-level)

-We have made this sound very simple, but in reality there are many options under the ‘technical learning’ banner.
+This is very simplistic and in reality there are many course types under the ‘technical learning’ banner.

 What kind of Technical course can I do?